Access Care

 The Outpatient Civil Commitment (OCC) program is a pilot program in Baltimore City that assists people who are not well-connected to mental health services get connected and stay connected to care.
 There is no cost for this program, and it does not matter what type of insurance you have.
 Many people choose to participate in the program voluntarily, but there is a path for involuntary admission into the program for those who qualify.

-- To learn more about the program and how you might get your loved one enrolled, click here.
+To learn more about the program, providers and services, here.